mhmdalkhyyt/DSNotes/Verbal_Comms.md

     * Come prepared
     * Remember that you feel more nervous that you sound good
     * Use your supporting tools.
-        - ppt-slides etc.
+        - PowerPoint-slides etc.
     * Leave your hands empty.

 ## Slide design
     Slides are for the audience audience
-    NOT FOR YOUR
+    NOT FOR YOU!

     * 6*6 rule (rows*col)
     * 5-8 slides/15mins

 ## How to start
-    * do not speak until you have the audiences attention
+    * Do NOT speak until you have the audiences attention
     * Starting steps:
         1. Talk some nonsense.
         2. Raise attention.